HV Power Transformer Monitoring

 What can go wrong on a transformer?

 There are a lot of helpful resources to better understand what can fail on a transformer.
-It is important to evaluate the technical condition of the unit and the importance to the network, (aka the criticality), analysis of the make and model of the unit, unit features, years in service, location, and more when determining the risk.
+Therefore, it is important to evaluate several key areas when determining the risk.
+First the technical condition of the unit and the importance to the network (aka the criticality).
+Then perform an analysis of the make and model of the unit, unit features, years in service, and location.
 Transformer monitoring significantly decreases the risk of unexpected failure.

 On average 1 out of every 200 transformers experience a major failure each year.